Calcium: benefits, dosage, contraindications

 ✪✪✪✪

-Clinical research shows that daily intake of 1 to 2 g of calcium orally reduces pregnancy-related hypertension and preeclampsia.
-Calcium appears to reduce the risk of preeclampsia by about 50% compared to a placebo.
-An analysis of 19 controlled trials involving over 29,000 pregnant women revealed that for every 19 women treated with calcium, one episode of preeclampsia would be avoided.
-The World Health Organization (WHO) recommends prescribing oral calcium supplementation of 1.5 to 2 g per day starting in the second trimester to high-risk women with low dietary calcium intake to prevent preeclampsia.
+Clinical research shows that a daily oral intake of 1 to 2 g of calcium reduces pregnancy-related hypertension and pre-eclampsia.
+Calcium appears to reduce the risk of pre-eclampsia by about 50% compared with placebo.
+An analysis of 19 controlled trials involving more than 29,000 pregnant women found that for every 19 women treated with calcium, one episode of pre-eclampsia would be prevented.
+The World Health Organization (WHO) recommends prescribing oral calcium supplementation of 1.5 to 2 g per day from the second trimester to high-risk women with low dietary calcium intake to prevent pre-eclampsia.

 Posologie